vgarciasc/hundred-hammers/README.md

 ## Examples

-Full examples can be found in the `test` directory.
-Here's a simple example of how to use Hundred Hammers to run a batch classification on Iris data:
+Full examples can be found in the `examples` directory.
+As an appetizer, here's a simple one of how to use Hundred Hammers to run a batch classification on Iris data:

 ```python